andrewacashner/hearingfaithms/chapters/chapter-3.md

 Each of these sections is demarcated in the music with silence and a change of texture, style, and rhythmic movement to match each part of the text.

-The piece's harmonic structure helps articulate the form of the poem.
+The piece's harmonic structure further helps articulate the form of the poem.
 The piece is in mode I, in *cantus mollis*---that is, the one flat in the key signature transposes the mode up a fourth; the final is on G and the Tenor parts have a mostly authentic ambitus.